 In nearly all cases the minimum age is 50 or higher.
-Joint life contracts cannot normally be taken out.
+Joint life contracts cannot normally be taken out. due to the relatively low level of cover, many buyers regard them as ‘funeral plans’ to pay for their eventual send off.

 So are no medical life insurance plans any good?